Mayur-Shashidhar/Mayur-Shashidhar/README.md

 --🎓 Second-year Computer Science student at PES University

---💡 Passionate about Full Stack Engineering, Artificial Intelligence and Machine Learning
+--💡 Love to study about Full Stack Engineering, Artificial Intelligence and Machine Learning

 --💻 Currently working on MERN Stack projects

---🌱 Learning DSA and C
+--🌱 Learning DSA in C